qualityshepherd/brine/assets/posts/southern_coast.md

  2d6 | Sorrow Mountains Encounters
 :---:|:--------------------
- 2   | d6 **Bears** deceptively quick for their size.
+ 2   | **Bears** (d6)deceptively quick for their size.
 Their burst speed and reach catch most prey off guard.
 You'll only underestimate them once.
- 3   | 2d6 **Wolves** hunt with cunning and keen senses.
+ 3   | **Wolves** (2d6) hunt with cunning and keen senses.
 Their pack mentality means you're likely surrounded before you know it.
 You might want to stay close to a fire... or a spear.
  4   | A recent **Landslide** blocks the way ahead, requiring detour or clearing 5   | **Lamp Boy** A small figure with silver coins for eyes and a darkened brass lamp beckons silently for the party to follow.
 It has been commissioned by prison officials.
 Those bearing proper prison documents or official business are led safely to Mon's gates.
 Others... directly to the Jailers.
  6   | **Abandoned Campsite** with scattered belongings, bloodstains, and tracks leading into a copse of trees.
 Embers still smoke in the fire pit.